 Autodesk is software that makes 3-Dimensional projects specifically for the engineering and graphic design industry.
 It’s super helpful for students with over 50 different software tools, and is completely free for one year!

 Want to save on clothing?
 Students can save an additional 15% off their full-price purchase at Banana Republic stores only with a valid student ID (not valid online).

 Save on textbooks!
-Barnes & Noble offers several options, including buying used/new textbooks, renting your textbooks, and even selling your textbooks for cash!
+Barnes & Noble offers several types of textbook transactions, including buying used/new textbooks, renting your textbooks, and even selling your textbooks for cash!
 They offer only the highest quality used books so you won’t find mildew stains, missing pages, or massive underlining!
 Even lab manuals, study guides, and workbooks are intact and virtually scribble-free.